 Finally, copy all the Oval Shapes from the first slide to the rest of the slides.
 That way, you don’t have to assign the Action Settings for Oval Shapes on each slide.
 When you will copy Oval Shapes from the first slide then Action Settings will also get copied.

-Morph Transition – The Magician
+Morph Transition in PowerPoint – The Magician

 Before, you start seeing the Slide Show; make sure to make a checkmark on the “Loop continuously until the ‘Esc’ option from the Slide Show tab by clicking on “Set Up Slide Show”, so the presentation will make a loop between the 9 slides and when you will hover or click on an oval shape then it will continue to move between the slides until ESC key is pressed.